mantidproject/mantid/docs/source/release/v4.3.0/sans.rst

   can copy the history of a workspace to their clipboard or a file and the data will be reproduced on that machine without requiring editing of the script.

+Fixed
+#####
+- The user's selected reduction mode in the GUI will be respected when a custom user file is used in the GUI.

 :ref:`Release 4.3.0 <v4.3.0>`